imahnama/Ruby_Capstone_project/README.md

 - The Linter checks if doctype is declared at the beginning of the file.
 - It checks if meta tag description is declared.
 - It checks if head tag is found.
-- It checks if body tag is found.
+- It checks if body contents are found.
 - It checks if ul tag is found.
 - It checks if lang attribute is found and that it is not too long.
 - It checks that no elements have an inline style